Stoose/Projects/README.md

 3. The third project attempts to use Long short-term memory (LSTM) to derive a prediction for the portfolio price.
 The project required training the model and then applying it on our data.

+4. The forth project invloves tangling information from social media (in this case Twitter) to gauge the level of enthusiasm people are showing in relation to one of the companies.
+This is accomplished by applying Natural language processing approach, which converts words into numbers.
+These numbers are then used to make predictions.
+This could be a useful tool when making buy/sell decision for a security.